mcgrof/kvm-boot/README.md

 relies on the *premise* that distributions have a proper /sbin/installkernel script.

+## Direct file boot notes with modules

+The direct file boot method will use the specified kernel and initramfs.
+You hope that the required modules are present on the initramfs, typically there is no easy way to ensure this in distribution-agnostic way.
+After the kernel boots with its initramfs, it will look for modules in /lib/modules/$(uname -r)/ and if the modules required to complete boot are not present there boot will fail.

+You could mount the image and copy over the /lib/modules/ contents over, or scp them over to the guest if you get the guest booted somehow, however this is all fragile.

+Because of these issues (and more) the below instructions recommend striving to get a kernel built with enough options to boot most guests, but also force enabling a few kernel configuration options as built-in.

 ## Direct file kernel configuration

 Building kernels should be fast.
 Distribution kernels have tons of options